Giant banjo frog

 The giant banjo frog, giant pobblebonk frog, giant bullfrog, or great bullfrog (Limnodynastes interioris) is a species of frog, endemic to Australia, in the family Limnodynastidae.
-Fry was the first to recognise the species of Giant Banjo Frog (Limnodynastes interioris) as a distinct subspecies of Banjo Frog (Genus: Limnodynastes), differing from the similar Southern or Eastern Banjo Frogs (Limnodynastes dumerili) which occupied most of eastern Australia.
+Fry was the first to recognise the species of giant banjo frog (Limnodynastes interioris) as a distinct subspecies of banjo frog (Genus: Limnodynastes), differing from the similar Southern or Eastern banjo frogs (Limnodynastes dumerilii) which occupied most of eastern Australia.

 Description

-The Giant Banjo frog grows to an average length of between 7 and 9 cm.
+The giant banjo frog grows to an average length of between 7 and 9 cm.
 The skin on its back is mostly brown with irregular black markings and a bumpy texture while its underside is pale to bright yellow and smooth.
 Along the sides of the body, the coloring ranges from red-brown to fawn with black and grey flecks with a black stripe from its snout down to its sides.
 The iris is a dark specked gold and the pupil is horizontal.
 Front feet are unwebbed and back feet are semi-webbed with a large, shovel-shaped metatarsal tubercle on the under-surface of each foot.
 The toes are strong, without discs and are predominantly for burrowing beneath the surface of soil.

 The eggs appear pigmented and are spawned within a large foam mass situated within flooded burrows and surrounded by vegetation.
 The tadpoles are quite large in comparison to other Banjo Frog species, growing up to 9.5 cm in length, and are dark brown, or black in color with gold clusters and dark grey fins.

 Taxonomy

-Fry was the first to recognise the species of Giant Banjo Frog (Limnodynastes interioris) as a distinct subspecies of Banjo Frog (Genus: Limnodynastes), differing from the similar Southern or Eastern Banjo Frogs (Limnodynastes dumerili) which occupied most of eastern Australia (see Scientific classification for full taxonomy).
+Fry was the first to recognise the species of giant banjo frog (Limnodynastes interioris) as a distinct subspecies of banjo frog (Genus: Limnodynastes), differing from the similar Southern or Eastern banjo frogs (Limnodynastes dumerili) which occupied most of eastern Australia (see Scientific classification for full taxonomy).